 Marxism treats society as a system composed of interacting classes, rather than individuals.

-It exemplifies a kind of systems thinking still found in Neo-Marxism, and in the “identity politics” of today.
+This tendentious kind of systems thinking is still found in Neo-Marxism, and in the “identity politics” of today.

 First, one divides a population into groups using some criteria (class, sex, race, income, ability, postcode, whatever).